luchko/mpl_animationmanager/README.rst

 	:target: https://coveralls.io/github/luchko/mpl_animationmanager?branch=master
         :alt: coveralls

-It is a small convenient tool which allows to setup and save `matplotlib animation <http://matplotlib.org/api/animation_api.html>`_ using the `PyQt <https://riverbankcomputing.com/software/pyqt/intro>`_ based GUI.
+It is a small convenient tool which allows to setup and save the gif/mp4 animations using the `PyQt <https://riverbankcomputing.com/software/pyqt/intro>`_ based GUI built on top of the `matplotlib animation module <http://matplotlib.org/api/animation_api.html>`_.
 Program can deal with both 2D and 3D animation.
 For 3D axes manager can add additional rotation of the view point resulting in both object modification and rotation animation.
 Also animation manager can be easily integrated in your larger PyQt project as a dialog.
 For more details see the Quitckstart section.

 - Git-hub repo: https://github.com/luchko/mpl_animationmanager
 - Documentation: https://mpl-animationmanager.readthedocs.io